Unit Testing vs Functional Testing: A Detailed Comparison

 First of all, based on the title, it doesn’t mean to choose between unit testing and functional testing.
-Let’s admit that both have their own importance in software development.
-One thing I would like to highlight is that many developers think that unit tests are not useful and waste of time.
+Let’s admit that in both software testing types have their own importance in software development.
+One thing I would like to highlight is that many developers think that unit tests are not useful and a waste of time.
 James Coplien wrote the blog “Why Most Unit Testing is Waste” and it drove huge discussion on Reddit and Hacker News.
 The whole developer community was divided into two sides: Unit testing supporters and Unit testing Haters.

 My goal with this blog post is to help you understand the different aspects of unit testing vs functional testing.
 You will get to know when both the testing comes into the picture and which type of defects they report.
 Also, we’ll see an example of how both the testing help deliver a quality product if we keep a good balance.

 Differentiating Factors of Unit Testing vs Functional Testing

 Although I would exclusively deal with Unit vs Functional testing in this blog, here is a short scenario to understand the very basics of Unit testing vs Functional testing vs integration testing.

 Imagine a web application that requires a login page.
 The page requires username and password.
 A unit test can be build to check the field length of both fields and also that the login button is working fine.
 An integration test would be to make sure that the user views a home page after entering valid values and pressing the login button.

 This is about unit testing and integration testing, but what functional tester would execute here?

 Well, it will depend upon the unit and integration tests that have been outlined.

 Below are the functional test ideas.